 - APEX: This telescope is offered in Service Mode only.
-In their Phase 1 proposal APEX users: - \ast must specify in box 5 if time is requested from other APEX partners; - must specify the requested precipitable water vapour (PWV) for their project to allow a better distinction between observations requesting a range of atmospheric transparencies; - should either indicate an appropriate off-source position or request time to find such a position if they wish to observe extended line-emitting regions; - need to merge all observations on a given APEX instrument into a single run.
-This also accounts for the different receivers of SHFI, which should be grouped into a single run.
-Different runs should only be used for different APEX instruments.
+APEX users should ensure that their proposal meets the following requirements: - specify if time is requested from other APEX partners in the macro, \SpecialRemarks (Box 5); - specify the requested PWV using the macro, \Target (Box 11), for their project to allow a better distinction between observations requesting a range of atmospheric transparencies; - either indicate an appropriate off-source position or request time to find such a position if they wish to observe extended line-emitting regions;

+merge all observations for any APEX instrument into a single run (note that this also applies for the different receivers of SHFI).
 For Large Programmes this restriction should be understood as a single run per instrument and per period.
-Different runs should be specified for observations planned to take place in different periods.
+Separate runs should be specified for observations in different periods.